codeHusky/HuskyCrates-Sponge/README.md

 - `/crate` - does nothing
 - `/crate <crate id>` - Gives you a placeable crate block.
 Will look weird but trust me, it's the right thing.
 - `/crate <crate id> key [player]` - Give you, or someone you choose, a crate key.

+Crate IDs are the values you put first inside of the crates{} in the config.
+So like, command in the example would be the crate id.